3 keys to meeting DOD's security requirements

 Fortunately, organizations seeking to pursue procurement opportunities with the Pentagon – regardless of their size – can ensure they hold up to an elevated state of due diligence by building a cybersecurity strategy with an unquestioned dedication to visibility, continuous monitoring and network segmentation.

 Certainly, we will never see “business as usual” in play again.
 But we will see good companies keep their competitive value intact, thanks to this new commitment.

-Ellen Sundra is a vice president at Forescout Technologies and leads the Americas Systems Engineering team.
+Ellen Sundra is vice president of Americas, systems engineering, at Forescout Technologies Inc.